filly7721/filly7721/README.md

 - 👋 Hi, I’m @filly7721
-- 👀 I’m interested in everything digital
+- 👀 I’m interested in everything with binary bits in it
 - 🌱 I’m currently learning backend engineering and other fun stuff on the side
 - 💞️ I’m looking to collaborate on all the fun projects
 - 📫 How to reach me?
 DMs... duh.